-During FY 97, MSDH pharmacists processed approximately 120,000 prescriptions for medically indigent Mississippians.
-The quantity of supplies provided for clinic use - approximately 30,000 shipments - was also considerable.
-In addition, the intravenous admixture program allowed cystic fibrosis patients to be released from hospitals at earlier dates and to be managed through home health care, thereby reducing health care expenses.
+Each year MSDH pharmacists process approximately 120,000 prescriptions for medically indigent Mississippians.
+The quantity of supplies provided for clinic use - approximately 30,000 shipments - is also considerable.
+In addition, the intravenous admixture program allows cystic fibrosis patients to be released from hospitals at earlier dates and to be managed through home health care, thereby reducing health care expenses.